 Each week, we'll reach into Asia Society's archives to find a photo from the organization's nearly 60-year history.
-This week: Jacqueline Kennedy at Asia Society's Asia House Gallery.
+This week: A 1971 Asia Society performance series featured a "living cultural treasure" from Japan.

 Asia Society takes no institutional position on policy issues and has no affiliation with any government.
 All views expressed in its publications and on its website are the sole responsibility of the author or authors.